 - Failure to inspect: Property and job site managers are required to perform regular inspections to identify dangerous malfunctions or defects in the building structure and surrounding areas.

-- Failure to warn: Construction companies must not only evaluate the risks on their job sites on a routine basis, but they must also warn workers of any known environmental risks that could cause a catastrophic accident.
+- Failure to warn: Construction companies must not only evaluate the risks on their job sites on a routine basis, but also warn workers of any known environmental risks that could cause a catastrophic accident.

 - Poor planning: If the building or demolition process is not carefully planned, or building plans are not properly followed, a collapse can occur and cause severe injury to workers in the building and around the job site.

-- Poor quality or defective materials: When low grade wood, steel, cement, or otherwise defective materials are used in construction, supports can fail to sustain the weight of the building’s design and cause a dangerous building collapse.
+- Poor quality or defective materials: When low-grade wood, steel, cement, or otherwise defective materials are used in construction, supports can fail to sustain the weight of the building’s design and cause a dangerous building collapse.

 What Compensation Can Be Recovered for Building Collapse Injuries?

 Workers who are injured in a building collapse may be eligible to collect Workers’ Compensation benefits under the state’s Workers’ Compensation Act, including: